sinskiy/multipedia/README.md

 # multipedia

-A simple wikipedia alternative available at [multipedia.sinskiy.website](https://multipedia.sinskiy.website)
+Wikipedia but with multiple articles per topic available at [multipedia.sinskiy.website](https://multipedia.sinskiy.website)

 > [!WARNING]
-> I use free tier of Render and server spins down after a period of inactivity, so you'll probably have to wait for about 30 seconds before you can use the website
+> I use free tier of Render and server spins down after a period of inactivity, so you'll probably have to wait for about a minute before you can use the website

 ## Features

-- sign up with username and password, sign in with oauth (google, github, discord), log in, upload profile picture, change account info
+- sign up with username and password, sign in with OAuth (Google, GitHub, Discord), log in, edit profile picture and bio
-- search other users by username, send them friend requests, delete friends, incoming and outcoming friend requests
+- search articles and users, send and delete friend requests, delete friends
-- create articles with a live markdown editor (toast-ui); publish, unpublish, update and delete them
+- live markdown editor
-- read articles, see article views
-- see most popular articles, topics, a random article and articles by friends on the homepage
+- leaderboard, random article, by friends, liked articles, search articles
-- add likes and comments with markdowns, delete comments
+- article views, likes and comments (with markdown)
-- see liked articles
-- copy articles
+- copy articles, share drafts with friends

 ## Built with